From a tube filled with mud to an environmental reconstruction

 During this SNSF Postdoc return phase project (P5R5PN_214300), I am hosted by Prof. Dr. Nathalie Dubois at the Swiss Federal Institute of Aquatic Science and Technology (EAWAG, ETH Domain) Dübendorf.

 Meteorological measurements reveal that the polar regions, which contain the largest ice bodies and host dominant climate modes, warm at an increased rate compared to the global mean.
 To further investigate the effects of the recent warming, it is vital to disentangle the human-induced changes from the natural climate variability and to place these observations in a long-term context.
 However, meteorological records in these data-limited areas are too short to capture long-term trends.
 Thus, an alternative approach is to examine climate reconstructions based on climate proxies - indirect indicators of climate change - extracted from natural climate archives, such as lake sediments.
 This project focused on contributing new hydroclimate and temperature reconstructions based on lake sedimentary records from data-limited regions in the sub-Antarctic (Kerguelen Islands) and the high Arctic (Pearyland, N Greenland) in order to fill this data gap.
 We specifically aimed at 1) reconstructing the Holocene-length climate variability from Lake 5 (49.1°S, 69.1°E) on the Kerguelen Islands; 2) providing a multiproxy reconstruction from Lake SW, N Greenland (82.1°N; 35.7°W); and 3) comparing the reconstructions obtained from each hemisphere with each other.
 We applied a workflow combining a suite of lipid biomarkers, used as temperature- (alkenone-thermometry) and hydroclimate- (δ2H measured on leaf waxes; n-alkanes and fatty acid methyl esters, FAMEs) proxies, with hyperspectral imaging inferred proxies for productivity (green pigments) and anoxia (bacterio-pheophytins) along with a range of other sedimentologic proxies (C/N-analyses, µXRF-scans, CT-scans, and age-depth modeling).
-The publications are in preparation.
+The sediment core were retrieved during the Leister Expedition Around North Greenland 2021, during which we also found the alleged "northernmost Island of the Globe".

 More information about the Greenland project can be found on wandeldal.org.